Customize Consent Preferences

 Pottery

 Monday-Thursday (see below for timings) during term time.
 Pottery is one of the most popular activities at QPAC, spaces fill up extremely quickly, if you have some experience you may wish to book onto one of our untutored classes.
 Click here for untutored classes.
-Tutored classes These classes are for those who already have some skills in clay, and who have familiarity with the Queens Park pottery department facilities.
-We run classes throughout the week, giving students access to our fully-equipped studio spaces to learn and develop their skills in ceramics - whether sculpting, working at the wheel, or using hand-building techniques such as coiling.
+Tutored classes We run classes throughout the week, giving students access to our fully-equipped studio spaces to learn and develop their skills in ceramics - whether sculpting, working at the wheel, or using hand-building techniques such as coiling.
+Our tutored drop-in classes are perfect for complete beginners as well as those developing their talents.
 Our experienced tutors will offer demonstrations, advice and guidance to help you develop your own projects, from the design stage through to the final glazing process.
 Your workshop fee includes use of our facilities, including clay and a wide variety of tools.
 If you would like to have your work fired there is an additional charge, calculated based on the weight of the piece.
 Our tutors will be on hand to assist when working this out.
-Here is a timetable of our regular drop-in workshops: Day / Time Tutor Tue – 10am-12.30pm Helen Neighbour Wed – 10am-12.30pm Gill Brown Wed – 7pm-9.30pm Patrick Hayward Thu – 10am-12.30pm Jenny Hay (Sculpture & Handbuilding) Thu – 7pm-9.30pm Charlie Butters Click here for untutored classes.
+Please be mindful that it's in the nature of working with pottery that it's likely you'll need to book in for several sessions in order to complete a project.
+Here is a timetable of our regular drop-in workshops: Day / Time Tutor TUE AM – 10am-12.30pm Helen Neighbour (This session is untutored.
+Newcomers must book onto an alternative tutored session) TUE PM – 7pm-9.30pm NEW Patrick Hayward (Beginners Class, 6-week block bookings only) WED AM – 10am-12.30pm Gill Brown WED PM – 7pm-9.30pm Patrick Hayward THU AM – 10am-12.30pm Jenny Hay THU PM – 1.30pm-4pm NEW Wendy Edmundson (This class is running without Wendy until 30th January.
+Beginners must book onto a session with a tutor in attendance.)
+THU PM – 7pm-9.30pm Charlie Butters Click here for untutored classes.

 Location Queens Park Arts Centre